iamjimtaylor/iamjimtaylor/_posts/2016-04-21-how-i-became-a-sunday-league-football-manager.md

 ## Back into it

-I'd been out the game for years as I went down the route of playing in an indie band for nearly a decade.
+I'd been out the game for years as I went down the route of playing in an indie band for almost a decade.
 When I finally did being playing again I spent my final days in the bottom of the Liverpool District League.
 A new club under a manager who ran the team to give his son a game.

 We were awful.
-And so was I. But after a change of manager and a good season or two under my belt I began to feel confident in my role as a centre half.
+And so was I. After a change of manager and a good season or two under my belt I began to feel confident in my role as a centre-half.
 Finishing a season with a little trophy for 'player of the season'.
 No lie!
 I was poor with the ball at my feet.

 My games were all about communication and throwing my body on the line.
-And as we spent 80 mins of every game defending for our lives I was involved in most of the play.
+And as we spent 80 minutes of every game defending for our lives I was involved in most of the play.
 I would be the last man trying to stop the ball crossing the line.
 So much so a tent peg went right into my knee as I slide to stop a shot going in.
 (That's what happens when you don't do the nets right!)

 ## It only takes one to spoil it

 Just when we began showing signs of developing into a team that could climb the table the worst thing I've ever seen on a football pitch happened.

 One of our best players had brought his cousin to the club who was also decent.
-During a game his cousin was done in a bad tackle.
+During a game, his cousin was done in a bad tackle.
 Neither player got back up right away.
-Within a split second our team mate stamped on the head of the player who'd snapped his cousin.
+Within a split second our team-mate stamped on the head of the player who'd snapped his cousin.
 All hell broke loose.
 All I remember after that was trying to stop their keeper from killing someone.
 He was a massive fat head and surprised he didn't end my life on the spot.

 ### Big fines

 That was our last game.
 Our player was fined and banned for a year.
 The club was fined heavily and couldn't afford to pay it which forced the manager to fold our team.
 We were all gutted.
-What made it worse was the County FA recovered the fine by splitting it up among every player who was signed on for the club.
-Even if you'd not played a game but was on the books you were handed a £40 fine.
+What made it worse was the County FA recovered the debt by splitting it up among every player who was signed on for the club.
+Even if you'd not played a game but was on the books you were handed a forty pound fine.

 ## Fresh start